 The music publisher Universal Edition, which was founded in 1901 in Vienna as a publisher of classic instructional literature, developed rapidly within a few short years following its establishment into a future-oriented publishing house serving many of contemporary musical life's most creative talents.

-This edition depicts 12 major cities and their music, in original compositions by James Rae for 1-2 clarinets and piano.Read more
+“City Snapshots” depicts 12 major cities and their music, in original compositions for clarinet(s) and piano.Read more